The database

 Benefits: Maitake mushrooms are known for strengthening the immune system, which is essential for overall health and may assist the body in naturally fighting against malignant growths.

-Serving Size: 1 tsp of cooked mushrooms per 10 lbs of body weight.
+• Mushrooms: 1 tsp of cooked mushrooms per 10 lbs of body weight once daily.

 How to Serve: You can serve your dog mushrooms 3 different ways: